Regular black holes from pure gravity in four dimensions: Introduction

 Concretely, we will construct non-polynomial four-dimensional gravities possessing second-order equations of motion on generic spherically symmetric backgrounds.
 To that end, we start from the most general subclass of two-dimensional Horndeski actions for a two-dimensional Lorentzian metric and a scalar field which can be reached by the reduction of a four-dimensional Lagrangian density built from Riemann curvature invariants.
-The two independent degrees of freedom in the Horndeski action can be combined to form the line element of four-dimensional warped-product spacetimes.
-Similar observations, involving lower-dimensional theories that can be shown to be equivalent to (subclasses of) Horndeski theories, have been used to provide an effective description of gravitational collapse processes into spherically symmetric regular black holes, e.g.,~in~\cite{Ziprick:2010vb,Taves:2014laa}, the static solutions of which can describe families of regular black holes~\cite{Kunstatter:2015vxa}.
-More recent treatments of this problem in the two-dimensional Horndeski framework can be found in~\cite{Boyanov:2025pes,Borissova:2026dlz}.
+The two independent degrees of freedom in the Horndeski action can be combined to form the line element of four-dimensional warped-product spacetimes~\cite{Carballo-Rubio:2025ntd}.

 By lifting the elements defining these two-dimensional Horndeski actions, to generally covariant four-dimensional densities, we can achieve that the resulting four-dimensional non-polynomial gravitational actions possess second-order field equations when evaluated on warped-product spacetimes, i.e., in particular when evaluated on generic spherically symmetric spacetimes.
-This in turn allows us to interpret some of the effective regular black-hole spacetimes which arise from two-dimensional Horndeski theories as actual solutions to a four-dimensional generally covariant gravitational theory.
-In particular, the relevant subspace of two-dimensional Horndeski actions is genuinely larger than the one spanned by the reduction of polynomial quasi-topological gravities~\cite{Bueno:2025qjk}.
+This in turn allows us to interpret some of the effective regular black-hole spacetimes which arise from two-dimensional Horndeski theories~\cite{Carballo-Rubio:2025ntd,Boyanov:2025pes} as actual solutions to a four-dimensional generally covariant gravitational theory.
+In particular, the relevant subspace of two-dimensional Horndeski actions is genuinely larger than the one spanned by the reduction of polynomial quasi-topological gravities~\cite{Bueno:2025qjk}. \\

 The resulting non-polynomial gravities will in general admit static spherically symmetric solutions with two distinct functions.
 We will refer to {\it non-polynomial quasi-topological gravities} as the subset of these which admit single-function static spherically symmetric solutions.
 In particular, we will show that such solutions are characterized in general by an algebraic equation involving two functions of one of the primary Riemann invariants, which may be viewed as a generalization of the algebraic equation arising in polynomial quasi-topological gravities~\cite{Bueno:2025qjk} --- which involves only one of these functions.